 When I am getting ready to undertake my next raft trip, camping adventure, bike excursion or any type of trip, I still make a checklist.
 I create a checklist of the key items I need to make sure I pack, get done prior to leaving or need to acquire to assist in having a successful trip.
 Over the years, with changes in equipment and technology and whether I am traveling alone or with my daughter, my trip checklist have changed.

 Whether you are an executive, a manager or line staff in an outdoor recreational company, you need a list of what needs to be done for your company's SEO strategy.
 You want your customers to be able to find your products through Google searches.
 You don't want to add the uncertainty to whether or not one your most important foundations for digital success is being executed on day-in and day-out.
 Your checklist can help stabilize and ground you while providing a road map from which to check down on your SEO optimization goals.
 With today's constant changes in technologies regarding SEO tools and strategies, your SEO checklist needs to keep changing.

-Although SEO cannot stand alone as your only means of marketing, it is the foundation of any digital marketing campaign and a key element in your system.
+SEO for outdoor brands cannot be your only means of marketing, it is the foundation of any digital marketing campaign and a key element in your system.
 The keyword strategy that will be created helps marketers find everything from the blog content to the social posts that help promote them.
 The pages that we determine will drive the most traffic will give marketers ideas on what topics and pages they should be focusing their efforts on.

 Any way you look at, there is no doubt that you need to have a checklist of the components of your search engine optimization strategies from which you can check for execution and results on a weekly basis no matter where you might be traveling. implemented.
 Let's start with a question: Are you regularly checking out how your website is performing?